On the Mechanisms of Collaborative Learning in VAE Recommenders: Collaboration Mechanism in VAE-based CF

+\paragraph{Result-1 (Collaboration is governed by \emph{latent} proximity).} Theorem~\ref{thm:sharing} characterizes when an SGD step on user $v$ is beneficial for user $u$.
+The key quantity is the \emph{transfer penalty} $D_{u,v}=L_{\theta z}\,W_1(q_u,q_v)+\Delta_x(u,v)$, which has two components: (i) a \textbf{latent mismatch} term $W_1(q_u,q_v)$ measuring how close the users' posteriors are in latent space, and (ii) a \textbf{content mismatch} term $\Delta_x(u,v)$ capturing how different the decoder gradients are even when evaluated at the same latent code.
+To first order, a step on $v$ decreases $\mathcal L_u$ whenever $D_{u,v}<\|g_u(\theta)\|$.
+Therefore, gradient sharing is effectively restricted to a \emph{latent neighborhood} around $u$, and the strength of collaboration decays as users become latently farther apart.

-Consequently, to understand how VAE-CF exploits both local and global collaborative signals, we examine the correspondence between the \textit{geometry of the input space} and the \textit{geometry of the latent space} in VAE-based collaborative filtering, in the following section.
+Consequently, Theorem~\ref{thm:sharing} reduces the distinction between \emph{local} and \emph{global} collaborative signals (Definitions~\ref{def:local}--\ref{def:global}) to a geometric question: which user pairs become \emph{latently close} enough to fall within the sharing radius.
+Local signals correspond to input-close pairs that remain latently close, whereas global signals require certain input-distant but overlap-related pairs to be mapped close in latent space.
+In the next section, we examine how the \textit{geometry of the input space} (including masking) shapes the \textit{geometry of the latent space} in VAE-based collaborative filtering.